booksaw/BetterTeams/wiki/docs/04-configuration/Managing-the-TAB-Menu.md

+# Managing the TAB menu

 Betterteams supports displaying the team name in the TAB menu, and next to the players name in-game.

+## Methods of displaying the team name in the TAB menu

 There are 2 main ways this can be done.

-## Method 1 - Using the inbuilt TAB management system
+### Method 1 - Using the inbuilt TAB management system

 To use this system a few configuration options must be set.
 These options are all found in the BetterTeams config.yml file.